 Who is ‘in charge’ of National Honor Society at GHS?

 Victoria Lehman is the advisor, and it is her responsibility to oversee the club.
 As a non-voting member of the selection committee, she serves in two capacities.
 She ensures that local and national procedures are properly followed.
 She also serves as the representative of the interests of the students so that only relevant and valid information is brought under consideration by the members of the Faculty Council.
 She oversees student meetings of the chapter and makes sure that their obligations are being met.

 Who is on the Faculty Council?

-The members of the GHS Faculty Selection Committee are veteran teachers, appointed by Principal Greg Baker, who are familiar with the tenets of the National Honor Society.
+The members of the GHS Faculty Selection Committee are veteran teachers appointed by the principal who are familiar with the tenets of the National Honor Society.
 The GHS Faculty Council consists of five voting members.